-Commercial forestry areas are localised in the Shannon District (covering less than 5% of the land area).
-However, some of these areas are in sensitive salmon and trout spawning areas in forested upland headwaters, underpinning the need for adequate control on forestry operations in sensitive areas.
+Commercial forestry areas in the South Eastern District covers less than 5% of the land area.
+However, many of these afforested areas are located in sensitive salmon and trout spawning catchments, such as the River Slaney's headwaters, underpinning the need for adequate control on forestry operations in sensitive areas.
 Reference will be been made to the Irish National Forest Standard, Code of Best Forest Practice and the six environmental guidelines which form a framework for the Forest Service's implementation of sustainable forest management (SFM) in Ireland.